ckan/ckan/doc/writing-extensions.rst

 .. warning :: This interface is currently deprecated, use ITemplateHelpers instead.

 :class:`~ckan.plugins.interfaces.IResourcePreview`
     Add custom previews.
-The preview extensions can make use of the resoucre proxy extension, if enabled.
+The preview extensions can make use of the resource proxy extension, if enabled.

 :class:`~ckan.plugins.interfaces.IDomainObjectModification`
     Listens for changes to CKAN domain objects.